SBN Collaborators Visiting Fermilab

 - Your Fermilab contact is Peter Wilson, Fermilab phone extension 2156, email pjw at fnal.gov

-When you receive your Fermilab ID number and computing account, please send your ID and computing user-name to the SBN Experiment Operations Liasons (ELO), email@example.com.
-The ELOs will set up your training requirements plan, including access to the SBN buildings, and access to the electronic log-books.
-You will receive an email pointing you to further detailed instructions for taking online training, which can be done before you arrive at Fermilab.
+When you receive your Fermilab ID number and computing account, please send your ID number and computing user-name to the SBN Experiment Operations Liasons (ELO), firstname.lastname@example.org.
+The ELOs will set up the list of required training (called an ITNA), which is based on the experiment area you entered as your affiliation (ICARUS or SBND).
+The required training includes classes needed to gain access to the SBN buildings.
+Once the ITNA is set up, you will receive emails holding links for taking the online training and accompanying online tests.
+All these online trainings can be done before you arrive at Fermilab.

 As you pack your bags, make sure you have the Documents required for on-site access listed here